khanjason/MUNchkinDiscordBot/README.md

 Propose an unmod or other type of caucus.

 !mod [total time in min]
 Starts a timer for Mod.
 Sending the word 'cancel' will cancel it.
+Plays a gavel sound when the timer is up (may not play if youtube cookies are not refreshed).

 !unmod [total time in min]
 Starts a timer for Unmod.
 Sending the word 'cancel' will cancel it.
+Plays a gavel sound when the timer is up (may not play if youtube cookies are not refreshed).

 !voting [topic]
 Starts a non-caucus vote.
 Useful for final vote or amendments.